 Placement of the piano was the most important aspect of the room.
 Pianos were placed in a way that would produce the best sound while also hiding the instrument’s inner components.
 Great care was taken to protect the piano’s finish.

 A music cabinet was used for storing sheet music.
 It looked similar to a modern day jewelry armoire, except instead of drawers for jewelry it contained pull-out trays for music.
 The purpose of the cabinet was to keep the sheets dust free.

 Lighting was important.
 When natural lighting wasn’t available or plentiful enough, artificial lighting was used to illuminate the piano so the player could read the notes.

 But the piano wasn’t the only important instrument.
 Harps and organs also were common.

 Comfortable seating was provided for listening to music.

-Like most Victorian and Edwardian interior design, music rooms were decorated in rich colors and knickknacks.
+Like most Victorian and Edwardian rooms, music rooms were decorated in rich colors and contained numerous knickknacks.